 As he started to develop a healthier lifestyle and researched the food he was eating, an unknown world of mega farms and industrialized practices was uncovered.
 Awakened in him was a new passion for supporting local farmers and a new-found approach to cooking with organically grown ingredients.

 Nick graduated from the University of Wisconsin-Milwaukee in 2005 with a bachelor of arts degree in journalism and mass communication.
-He works as a multimedia journalist and editor for a local university.
+He works as a Web & Social Media Specialist for an international law firm based in Milwaukee and is the Web Editor for Edible Milwaukee.
 In his spare time he is an avid sports fan and enjoys landscaping and tending to his urban garden.

 For Kimberly, as life got busier and life’s demands set upon her, it was easy enough to fall into the routine of quick processed foods.
 Gone were the days of grandma’s home cooking, replaced with frozen breakfast burritos, lunch breaks at the nearest sub shop and nights out with greasy food and drinks.